 To prohibit an employee from exercising authority, professional influence, or acting in a supervisory capacity over another employee with whom one has a Consensual Relationship and to provide the process for reporting and disclosing such relationships to Human Resources.

 2. Policy Statement

 The University’s success in its educational mission depends on the professionalism of its employees.
-Maintaining professional relationships and mutual respect and trust between supervisor and subordinate, and in all relationships involving authority or influence over another person, is key to this success.
+Maintaining professional relationships and mutual respect and trust between a supervisor and subordinate, and in all relationships involving authority or influence over another employee, is key to this success.
 Therefore, a University employee may not exercise any supervisory, advisory, evaluative authority, or professional influence over an employee with whom the employee has a Consensual Relationship.
 In cases where a Consensual Relationship does not violate the provisions under this policy, the parties should be sensitive to the possibility that they may later be placed in a position of responsibility requiring evaluation, supervision, or influence over another employee.

 3.1 Consensual Relationship